hugomosh/adventOfCode2020/README.md

 ## Setup

-This is my fist doing this so I am going to create a folder with the inputs (hope that's ok) and files like `dayXX.js` for each day with 3 func each.
+This is my first doing this so I am going to create a folder with the inputs (hope that's ok) and files like `dayXX.js` for each day with 3 func each.

 - [remy/nodemon: Monitor for any changes in your node.js application and automatically restart the server - perfect for development](https://github.com/remy/nodemon)